NelisW/myOpenHab/docs/421-ESP-PIR-alarm.md

 ### MQTT

 The main objective with this project is to raise an alarm via MQTT.
-The alarm events are escalated to an OpenHab system by another controller (the Raspberry Pi) that subscribes to the alarm MQTT messages.
+The alarm events are escalated to an openHAB system by another controller (the Raspberry Pi) that subscribes to the alarm MQTT messages.
 The MQTT broker/server also runs on the same Raspberry Pi.

 The messages are transmitted on the `alarmW/` topic and messages can be displayed on any PC on the network by the Mosquitto (or any other) client subscription command: